timothymcmackin/previews/octez/dal-modes/html/_sources/shell/dal_node.rst

 See the :ref:`DAL node manual <dal_node_manual>` for more details.

-The concrete operational steps for participating in the DAL network are described in page :doc:`./dal_run`.
-In order to run a DAL node with a slot producer profile, one first needs to install some cryptographic parameters, see the section on :ref:`Install DAL trusted setup<setup_dal_crypto_params>`.
+In order to run a DAL node with an operator profile, one first needs to install some cryptographic parameters, see the section on :ref:`Install DAL trusted setup<setup_dal_crypto_params>`.